freemansoft/speedtest-app-insights/README.md

 It should install fine but you can see in 1-setup-host.sh that there is a bit of overhead to get this working because it depends on a library that is best installed from git.

+## Running on Asustor NAS devices

+You will need to install the following O/S packages on any Asustor.

+1. Enable `ssh` in `Services`
+2. Install the following using `App Central`
+   1. `Shell In A Box` to have a browser based shell to run commands
+   2. `Python 3`
+   3. `git` whcih will install `Perl`
+   4. Install `entware` the `opkg` manager
+3. install bash using `opkg` that was installed with `entware`
+   1. `opkg install bash`

+Then you can follow the speed monitoring program using the steps abovbe

+1. You may have to `sudo su` in an Asustor shell before you can run the `Linux-install/2-install-crontab` in that shell and then run the script with `/opt/bin/bash` which is not on the superuser's path.

 ## Release Notes